PersGuard: Preventing Malicious Personalization in Text-to-Image Diffusion Models via Model Backdoors: Threat Model

-\textbf{Backdoor Retention Loss} While the above losses are applicable to the BadT2I framework, our scenario presents a key difference: downstream users will fine-tune the backdoored model with personalized loss functions (Eq.~\eqref{eq: dreambooth}) rather than using it directly.
-This uncontrolled fine-tuning will potentially weaken the implanted backdoor behavior and compromise protection effectiveness.
-To address this, we introduce an additional Backdoor Retention Loss.
-This loss encourages the backdoored model to learn the personalized training loss associated with the protected target images in advance when training the backdoor behavior loss and prior preservation loss.
-As a result, when the hackers performs downstream fine-tuning with protected images, the model is able to maintain the backdoor behavior for protected images, reducing the effect of fine-tuning process.
-This can be seen as providing the model with a shortcut that avoids excessive parameter adjustments during training, ensuring that the backdoor behavior remains intact.
-Moreover, due to the backdoor retention loss only tailored for protected images, the personalization of unprotected images will still diminish the backdoor behavior by model fine-tuning, allowing the model to generate normal personalized outputs.
-Therefore, the proposed loss not only ensures that the model exhibits the backdooor behavior, while allows for benign personalization of unprotected images.
+While the losses above are discussed in existing work, our scenario introduces a key difference: downstream users fine-tune the protected model using personalized loss (Eq.~\ref{eq: dreambooth}), rather than using it directly.
+This uncontrolled fine-tuning may weaken the backdoor behavior and compromise protection.
+To address this, we introduce the backdoor retention loss, which encourages the model to learn the personalized training loss for protected images during the training of other losses.
+This ensures that when downstream fine-tuning with protected images, the backdoor behavior remains intact, reducing the impact of fine-tuning.
+Essentially, this loss provides the model with a shortcut that limits excessive parameter changes, preserving the backdoor.
+Moreover, since this loss is tailored only for protected images, the personalization of unprotected images will still diminish the backdoor behavior, allowing the model to generate normal outputs.

-\textbf{Optimization Problem}: After defining the three loss functions, we formulate PersGuard as an optimization problem.
-Specifically, our backdoored T2I diffusion model seeks to minimize the following objective:

-where $\lambda_1$ and $\lambda_2$ are two hyperparameters that control the balance between the three loss terms.
-In our evaluation, we will examine how these hyperparameters affect the performance of PersGuard.
-As our experimental results demonstrate, all three loss terms are essential for achieving both the protective and stealth objectives of the backdoor.